Æthelthryth: Legacy

+Festival

+Æthelthryth, as Etheldreda, is remembered in the Church of England with a Lesser Festival on 17 October according to Book of Common Prayer tradition, and alternatively 23 June in the Common Worship calendar of Saints.

+Namesake Churches

 St Etheldreda's Church in Ely Place in Holborn is dedicated to the saint.
-It was originally part of the palace of the bishops of Ely.
-After the English Reformation, the palace was used by the Spanish ambassadors, enabling Roman Catholic worship to continue in the church.
+It was originally part of the London palace of the bishops of Ely.
+After the English Reformation, part was briefly used by a Spanish ambassador for Roman Catholic worship.
+The chapel was purchased by the Catholic Church in 1874 and is one of the oldest churches in England to be in current use by the Catholic Church.

-St Etheldreda's Church, Hatfield is 13th century and was originally Saxon.
-It was named for Saint Etheldreda because it was adjacent to the Palace of the Bishops of Ely who held her as their patron saint.
+St Etheldreda's Church, Hatfield is 13th century and was originally Anglo-Saxon.
+It was named for St Etheldreda because it was adjacent to a palace of the Bishops of Ely who held her as their patron saint.

 St Etheldreda's is a Roman Catholic parish church in Ely, Cambridgeshire.
 It is part of the Diocese of East Anglia within the Province of Westminster.
 The church contains the shrine and relics of Æthelthryth, including her hand.

-St. Etheldreda's Church in White Notley, Essex, is a Church of England parish church, of Saxon construction, built on the site of a Roman temple, with a large quantity of Roman brick in its fabric.
-The church has a small Mediaeval English stained glass window, depicting St. Etheldreda, which is set in a stone frame made from a very early Insular Christian Roman Chi Rho grave marker.
+St Etheldreda's Church in White Notley, Essex, is a Church of England parish church, of Anglo-Saxon construction, built on the site of a Roman temple, with a large quantity of Roman brick in its fabric.
+The church has a small Mediaeval English stained-glass window, depicting St Etheldreda, which is set in a stone frame made from a very early Insular Christian Roman Chi Rho grave marker.

+The church of St Etheldreda Histon, perhaps a shrine on the pilgrimage route to Ely, was demolished in 1599 and the material used in part to build Madingley Hall; that church is commemorated in a stained glass window.

+Language

-The common version of Æthelthryth's name was St. Audrey, which is the origin of the word tawdry, which derived from the fact that her admirers bought modestly concealing lace goods at an annual fair held in her name in Ely.
+The common version of Æthelthryth's name was St Audrey, which is the origin of the word tawdry, which derived from the fact that her admirers bought modestly concealing lace goods at an annual fair held in her name in Ely.
 By the 17th century, this lacework had become seen as old-fashioned, vain, or cheap and of poor quality, at a time when the Puritans of eastern England disdained ornamental dress.

-Etheldreda is remembered in the Church of England with a Lesser Festival on 23 June.